My Dog Tulip: Animation

 Fierlinger and his wife divided the film into fourteen sections, making it over a two and a half year period using TVPaint, a French, bitmap-based digital animation software package.
 No paper was used in the production.

 The film alternates between several animation styles: fully rendered scenes, simple drawings, black and white line illustrations and quick notepad sketches.

 The Fierlingers drew and painted about 60,000 drawings for the film, which comprises about 460 scenes and about 600 individual background paintings.
 The film includes 116,640 frames, with every frame shot twice, making 12 original frames for each second of projection time or 720 drawings per minute.
 At a length of 81 minutes, the film includes 58,320 drawings.

 Fierlinger had earlier animated a half-hour PBS special called Still Life With Animated Dogs.

 Distribution and release

-In July 2010, US distribution rights were acquired by New Yorker Films.
+In July 2010, the film's U.S. distribution rights were acquired by New Yorker Films.
+It opened at the Film Forum in Manhattan on September 1, 2010.

-The film was distributed in the UK and Ireland by Axiom Films, with a release date of 6 May 2011.
+The film was released in the UK and Ireland by Axiom Films on May 6, 2011.